Twin Peaks Finale Recap: We’re Going Home

 Which is true.
 I know some folks kept thinking of this as the conclusion to Twin Peaks for some reason, but like everything with Lynch, it can only lead to false expectation.
 The first season ended on about eight cliffhangers.
 The end of season two left BOB in Agent Cooper, which we didn’t get a conclusion on until last week (and quite frankly, I’m surprised we got as many bits of closure in the finale as we did).
 Yes, we still don’t know where Audrey is.
 Just as we may have to live with Sheryl Lee’s final haunting scream resounding in our brains for the rest of time, along with the words of a whisper we’ll never hear.
 Not knowing is the very nature of Twin Peaks.
 It is practically what defines it.

 But what also defines Lynch is that when the time comes, he makes his move and brings the narrative through the gloaming.
 To fold everything back into itself, undoing time and narrative.
 To go into another world with even more shades of dreams and dreamers.
-Looking back, The Return ended up being more reminiscent of Lost Highway than anything else, given Lynch’s favorite motif of losing a sense identity in the midst of a pursuit.
+Looking back, The Return ended up being more reminiscent of Lost Highway than anything else, given Lynch’s favorite motif of losing a sense of identity in the midst of a pursuit.
 There are a million tangents and thoughts of what it all can mean, which is why I wrote every detail out so we could reflect on them together.
 But in the end, there is only one real question I want to consider.

 Why is Laura Palmer so important?

 Because at the end of this show, when a million choices could have been made, Lynch had to go back to her.
 Just like he had to go back to her years ago with Fire Walk With Me.
 In a way, Twin Peaks has never been about anything BUT Laura Palmer.
 To many, she started as a narrative’s “murdered body.”
 A version of a trope we’ve seen in a thousand shows and a thousand movies.
 But to Lynch, she was never just a simple motive.
 She wasn’t a dead girl’s picture on a wall.
 She wasn’t a fridge to be stuffed, just so that some dude could feel all aggrieved and seek revenge.
 What set Twin Peaks apart was how much this small town cared about the girl’s death, and more, how they cared about her life and the way she affected everyone around her.
-The narrative of the show itself was not a whodunnit, but a Rebecca-like investigation of who she really was in the first place.
-The whodunnit was more about what lies at the dark heart of the American town and the American family, unveiling the echoes of abuse across the spectrum, along with the many contorted faces we force young women to wear just to keep up the facade.
+The narrative of the show itself was not a whodunit, but a Rebecca-like investigation of who she really was in the first place.
+The whodunit was more about what lies at the dark heart of the American town and the American family, unveiling the echoes of abuse across the spectrum, along with the many contorted faces we force young women to wear just to keep up the facade.
 Twin Peaks is a story about what shouldn’t have been done, but what was done a thousand times.
 A girl who experienced so many tragedies before the inevitable one that took her life.
 It’s a set of tragedies that continues in many forms, even 25 years later.

 As the new season tells us, “Laura is the one.”
 But righting this wrong isn’t as simple as catching a killer, nor somehow finding a way to return a single girl from the dead.
 I go back to the episode eight “origin” scene where we learn that Laura’s light was put into the world as a response to evil.
 But what we’ve seen is not exactly fighting evil, is it?
 In fact, she ends up being a victim to evil.
 Was this show saying that women were put on Earth to be victims of men?
 Is she more akin to the female Jesus, dying for our sins?
 What does it mean?
 What is her light?
 Well, I think episode eight is telling us to see these forces as part of a larger system.
 If the story of Twin Peaks is about the story of abuse itself, then stopping abuse would require understanding all of the cycles that go on without end.
 It would mean disappearing into the history of time and violence and echoes of generations.
 It would mean facing the entirety of the truth.